rokucommunity/rooibos/docs/index.md

 Note, you can also opt to disable the error at the whole test suite level; by setting `m.allowNonExistingMethods = true` in your test suite code.

-### Mock limitations
-Please note, mocks DO NOT work with globally scoped methods (i.e. subs and functions which are not assigned to an associative array).
-E.g. if you have a method, which is not accessed via `m.SomeMethod`, or `someObject.SomeMethod`, then you cannot mock it.

-**This is due to be addressed 2123Q4**

 ## Integrating with your CI
 <a name="easily-integrate-into-any-ci-system"></a>